shahriar787/shahriar787/README.md

 ## I'm a Freelance Developer, and YT Video Creator!!

-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Node JS
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: